 INSEAD was established in Fontainebleau, France, but has expanded into Asia with a presence in both Singapore and Abu Dubai.
 Students taking the school’s global MBA program study in all three locations, giving INSEAD a distinctly international feel.
 The current crop of full-time MBA students are of 94 nationalities.
 In the Financial Times Global MBA ranking 2018, INSEAD was rated second among all schools for the international mobility of its graduates and for having a global educational experience.View School Profile

-The China Europe International Business School, based in Shanghai, broke into the FT’s top-10 this year and has gone from strength to strength as the school also performed well in the Wall Street Journal’s debut 2018 MBA ranking, where it’s tied for tenth place.
+The China Europe International Business School, based in Shanghai, broke back into the FT’s top-10 in 2018 and has gone from strength to strength as the school also performed well in the Wall Street Journal’s debut 2018 MBA ranking, where it’s tied for tenth place.
 The CEIBS graduates have among the highest salaries of all the FT’s ranked schools.
 Alumni earn $164,893 within three years of graduation, which is a whopping 168 percent increase on their pre-MBA pay.View School Profile

 HKUST Business School in Hong Kong is another Asian stalwart; its MBA is usually ranked highly by the FT.
 The school benefits from its close links to global businesses in the autonomous Chinese territory.
 Many of the world’s top financial services firms, from HSBC and Citi to Credit Suisse and Hang Seng Bank ply their trade in Hong Kong, an international former British colony.
 The employment rate for HKUST MBAs three months from graduation is 90 percent, with the majority of the graduates staying in Hong Kong and working in finance, consulting, general management, plus other functions.View School Profile